jredondoh/HoldableERC20/README.md

 The input body is a JSON structure with only an “addr” field with the address in hex.

+The betting mechanism is as is:
+- When a bet is placed, a hold from the bettor to the contract owner is created
+- When the bet is resolved, if winner the hold id is removed (so we save a transaction)
+- If loser, the hold is executed, the funds transfer to the contract owner and transferred to the bet winner.

 No database or encryption have been implemented for this task, just a plain text file, and no shared resource control.

 For bets, only 4 simultaneous instances have been made available but it is not acceptable for scalability issues.
 A possible solution is to have several instances of bets running in parallel and assign an oncoming bet to a random instance instead of only one as it is in this proof-of-concept.